ariskafebrilianti/ariskafebrilianti/README.md

 <h1 align="center">Hi 👋, I'm Ariska Febrilianti</h1>
 <h3 align="center">A passionate frontend developer from Indonesia.
-Being an agriculture graduate does not prevent me from learning new things, such as programming languages.</h3>
+Being an agriculture graduate does not prevent me from acquiring new skills, such as programming.</h3>

 - 🌱 I’m currently learning **Frontend Developer in @progate**